cdchris12/Blockchain-Nanodegree/Project_4/README.md

 ## API Endpoints

+ * POST `/requestValidation`
+   * Request a validation string.
+      * Requires an input in the form of `{"address": "BTC_wallet_address"}`
+      * Returns a value in the form of `{"walletAddress": "BTC_wallet_address", "requestTimeStamp": 1541605128, "message": "validation_message", "validationWindow": 300}`

+ * POST `/message-signature/validate`
+   * Request a validation string.
+      * Requires an input in the form of `{"address": "BTC_wallet_address", "signature": "message_signature"}"`
+      * Returns a value in the form of `{"registerStar": true, "status": {"address": "BTC_wallet_address", "requestTimeStamp": 1541605128, "message": "validation_message", "validationWindow": 200, "messageSignature": true}}`

+ * POST `/block`
+   * Add a block to the chain, using the request's payload as the data to be stored in the new block.

  * GET `/`
    * Show a list of all available endpoints.

  * GET `/block/(block_number}`
    * Retrieve the contents of a particular block from the chain.

- * POST `/block`
-   * Add a block to the chain, using the request's payload as the data to be stored in the new block.
+     * Returns a value in the form of `{"hash": "block_hash", "height": 45, "body": "block_body_text", "time": 1543699602, "previousBlockHash": "previous_hash"}`

  * GET `/resetWorld`
    * Completely reset the blockchain to zero.